Southeast Asia's PDPA Laws: Thailand, Singapore, Malaysia Compared

 Rule

 Organizations operating in Southeast Asia must comply with distinct Personal Data Protection Acts (PDPAs) in each jurisdiction.
 Thailand's PDPA (fully effective June 2022) requires consent for data collection, 72-hour breach notification, and DPO appointment for certain organizations.
 Singapore's PDPA (enacted 2012, major 2024 amendments) mandates DPO appointment for all organizations, data breach notification (effective June 2025), and allows a "legitimate interests" exception.
-Malaysia's PDPA (2010, amended 2024) introduced mandatory DPO appointment, an adequacy-based cross-border transfer model (effective April 2025), and breach notification. [src1, src2]
+Malaysia's PDPA (2010, amended by the 2024 Amendment Act phased into force Jan/Apr/June 2025) introduced mandatory DPO appointment for controllers and processors, a risk-based cross-border transfer framework (Guidelines launched 29 April 2025), and 72-hour breach notification. [src1, src2, src6]

 Evidence